codeguy/php-the-right-way/_posts/01-04-01-Mac-Setup.md

 ### Install PHP via Homebrew

 [Homebrew](http://brew.sh/) is a powerful package manager for OS X, which can help you install PHP and various extensions easily.
-[Homebrew PHP] is a repository that contains PHP-related "forulae" for Homebrew, and will let you install PHP.
+[Homebrew PHP] is a repository that contains PHP-related "formulae" for Homebrew, and will let you install PHP.

-At that point, you can install `php53`, `php54`, `php55` or `php56` using the `brew install` command, and switch between then by modifying your `PATH` variable.
+At that point, you can install `php53`, `php54`, `php55` or `php56` using the `brew install` command, and switch between them by modifying your `PATH` variable.

 ### Install PHP via phpbrew